vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# Managing block storage volumes using the CLI
+# Managing block storage volumes by using the CLI
 {: #managing-block-storage-cli}

 Manage {{site.data.keyword.block_storage_is_short}} from the command line interface (CLI).
 Update a volume name, update a volume attachment, detach a volume, or delete a volume.